gwallison/open-FF/README.txt

 county, we assume they are wrong and use the center of the county as the georeference.

 ******  open-FF  Version explanation ******

+Version 3: Data downloaded from FracFocus on Jan.
+22, 2020.
+Modified the FF_stats module to generate separate reports for the "bulk download" and the "SkyTruth" data sources.
+Both are reported in "ff_raw_stats.txt" in the results section.)

 Version 2: Data downloaded from FracFocus on Jan.
 22, 2020.
 Incorporated basic statistics on the raw FracFocus data (see "ff_raw_stats.txt" in the